 Even though you can't plant them outside any earlier than seed-started transplants, you'll have larger plants when it's time.

-Gradually increase the time they spend outside.
-Pinch off any flowers on your plants until they've been planted outside.
+Gradually increase the time they spend outside, and increase their exposure to direct sunlight as well.
+Pinch off any flowers on your plants until they're ready to stay outside permanently.

 You should save tomato seeds too